prebid/prebid.github.io/prebid/native-implementation.md

 ## Overview

-A native ad is made up of assets such as a title, description, and image URL that are plugged into a publisher-defined HTML template.
+A native ad is a collection of 'assets' such as title, description, and image that are plugged into a publisher-defined HTML template.
 The template includes placeholder macros for those assets, and may be styled to match the form of the surrounding page.

-At a high level, Prebid.js’ support for native ads works like this:
+At a high level, here's now native ads work in Prebid.js:

-- The publisher establishes one or more native rendering templates and sets up the ad server.
+- The publisher establishes one or more native rendering templates
 - The publisher defines which AdUnits are eligible for native ads and the bidders participating in the auction.
 - Prebid.js requests native demand from bidder adapters that support the “native” mediatype.
 - Native bids are stored in the Prebid.js memory space.